Ancient Chinese Clothing Timeline – Hanfu Development

 These exquisite portraits are from “A General History of Chinese Costumes” by Professor Liu Yonghua (刘永华教授) of the Shanghai Theatre Academy, who achieved this book with more than 30 years of accumulation and 3 years of dedication after his retirement, which he says is the most dedicated book he has ever written.

-Prof. Liu is mainly engaged in research on the restoration of ancient military costumes, carriages, and horse harnesses, and restores ancient Chinese costumes by hand-painting to reproduce the costumes of various social strata in ancient times.
+Prof. Liu is mainly engaged in on the restoration of ancient military costumes, carriages, and horse harnesses, and restores ancient Chinese costumes by hand-painting to reproduce the costumes of various social strata in ancient times.

-His works have participated in a series of important exhibitions at home and abroad, and he has been invited to design and draw scrolls and restoration drawings of historical figures for the Capital Museum of China, Museum of History, and Treviso Museum in Italy.
+His works have participated in a series of important exhibitions at home and abroad, and he has been invited to design and draw scrolls and restoration drawings of historical figures for the Capital Museum of China, Hong Kong Museum of History, and Treviso Museum in Italy.

 We also hope that this article will help more people learn about the ancient Chinese clothing timeline and the beauty of Hanfu.